aghadiry/serverless-cloudfront-invalidate/README.md

 Run `sls deploy`.
 After the deployment a Cloudfront Invalidation will be started.
 Run `sls cloudfrontInvalidate` to do a standalone invalidation

+### Options

+The following options are supported:

+##### cacert
+Used to specify a cacert file for the AWS commands.
+This is useful for self signed certificates.
+You will need to specify the self signed cert in 2 places, one for the serverless execution and one for the AWS execution.

+  - Use `export cafile=<path to cert file>` to use self signed cert for serverless execution
+  - Run `sls cloudfrontInvalidate --cacert=<path to ca cert file>` to use self signed cert for AWS execution